turingschool/try-turing/frontend-online/dynamically-adding-html/index.md

 <div class="try-it-new">
   <h2>Try It: Putting it All Together</h2>
   <p>Use <a href="https://codepen.io/turing-school/pen/zYGayVY?editors=1010" target="blank">this CodePen</a> as a starter for this final challenge!
 Your goal is to build an application that displays a fun picture and button.
 When the user clicks the button, they get surprised with a compliment!
-You can determine what level of challenge you are up for.
-Spicy: take those directions and get to work.
-Medium: follow the steps below for a little guidance.</p>
+You can determine what level of challenge you are up for. <em<Spicy</em>: take those directions and get to work.</p>
+  <p>Not ready for the Spicy challenge?
+That's ok!
+Follow the steps below for a little guidance.</p>
   <p>Complete these steps in the HTML pane:</p>
   <ul>
     <li>Add values to the <code>src</code> and <code>alt</code> attributes in the <code>img</code> tag in HTML</li>